zaratr/DataStructures-and-Algorithms/java/datastructures/README.md

 - the code adds the sum of each row in the matrix.
 Then the sum is returned into a new array.
 - the Time complexity is O(n) and space is O(1);

+#Challenge Summary - Insertion Sort <a name="challenge26"></a>
+- Find the sum of all the odd numbers in a binary search tree.
+- Any of the traversals (depth or breadth) will work for this
+## WhiteBoard Process

+## Approach & Efficiency
+- data structure only uses recursion implemented to get through the worst all children. we get O(N).
+- no new nodes are created.
+- therefore, it time O(N) and recreating new nodes is O(1) space
+## Contributors